 - Click Show Expected Data Fields.
 You will see the list of fields expected to be in the spreadsheet.
 When you design the assay, you specify the name, type, and other properties of expected columns.

 - Click Download Spreadsheet Template to generate a blank template spreadsheet.
 It will be named "data_<datetimestamp>.xls".
-By opening it in Excel and populating it, you can upload your own data to this server as a new run.
-Save this file and use it when you get to the Files section below.
+You could open and populate it in Excel, then upload it to this server as a new run.
+Save this template file and use it when you get to the Files section below.

 - Since we are just reviewing the process right now, click Cancel after reviewing this page.